 By furthering your education with IAOMT’s accreditation process, you will have the necessary foundation to become a leader in modern dentistry, as you help your patients with the most up-to-date and scientifically-based practices.

 1) Make sure that you have an active membership with IAOMT.

 3) Fulfill the requirement of attending a minimum of two IAOMT meetings, including the Fundamentals of Biological Dentistry course.

-4) With guidance from our experts who want you to succeed, you will need to complete our online program on the six Core Curriculum Courses and IAOMT Standards of Care with a 90% achievement for each section.
+4) With guidance from our experts who want you to succeed, you will need to complete our ten part E-Learning Core Curriculum Courses.

 5) Again with the help of IAOMT mentors, you will present an Amalgam Replacement Case History from examination to completion and follow-up at an oral interview conducted at an IAOMT Spring meeting (by appointment with the Executive Director) or online with Go-To-Meeting.